Research

-Our research framework integrates physiological principles with ecological and evolutionary theory to understand how species’ respond to environmental and anthropogenic change across space and time.
-We combine experiments, field observations, data synthesis with simulation-based and statistical models to develop casual models that can help inform conservation practices.
+Our research integrates physiological principles with ecological and evolutionary theory to understand how species respond to environmental and anthropogenic change across space and time.
+We combine experiments, field observations, data synthesis with simulation-based and statistical models to develop causal models that can help inform conservation practices.

 EXPERIMENTAL